BenjaminHLee/BenjaminHLee.github.io/_posts/2024-04-08-things-i-gave-up-on.md

 10. Climate startup

-    - A similar story here (see [Prior Art]({% post_url 2024-02-13-prior-art %})).
+    - A similar story here (see [Pallet Materials]({% post_url 2024-08-20-pallet-materials %})).
 I have no doubt that climate tech will be big.
 I just don’t know that I currently have a good angle into it.
 I’ve yet to find a climate problem for which I’m a good match.
 But this is still a space that’s interesting to me, and I’m always happy to talk about new ideas.

 11. Recruiting startup